purv2100/Simplii21/README.md

  ## Delta
-<b> 1.
-Front end layout re-design and implementation. </b>
+1. Front end layout re-design and implementation. <br>
-<b> 2.
-Add Friend section to introduce social functionality. </b>
+2. Add Friend section to introduce social functionality. <br>
-<b> 3.
-Add Analytic section to give users better forms of insight for tasking. </b>
+3. Add Analytic section to give users better forms of insight for tasking. <br>
-<b> 4.
-Add Forum section to enhance social functionality. </b>
+4. Add Forum section to enhance social functionality. <br>
-<b> 5.
-Improve documentation and test parts for the project.
+5. Improve documentation and test parts for the project. <br>
-<b> 6.
-Reslove bunch of bugs both from existing functions and new features.
+6. Reslove bunch of bugs both from existing functions and new features. <br>

   ## Project Roadmap